MAPF-Competition/web_resource/updates.md

 **Hello Robot Runners!**

 We're excited to announce that the main round of the competition has arrived!
-In this newsletter, we’re going to tell you what’s new, what’s changed, and what it means for your team and your submissions.
+In this post we’re going to tell you what’s new, what’s changed, and what it means for your team and your submissions.
 Let’s dive together into the heart of the challenge!

 **1. Main Round:**